pedroterziotti/Aluraflix-api/README.md

 ## Aluraflix-api

-Async API architecture test for *Alura BackEnd Challenge 2021*.
+Async API architecture conecpt for *Alura BackEnd Challenge 2021*.
 Built with AIOHTTP and AIOSQLITE

 ## EndPoints